 |Without disability||6.6 ± 1.9||7.7 ± 1.8||5.3 ± 1.8||6.1 ± 2.3||7.3 ± 2.0||3.3 ± 2.5*||3.6 ± 2.8*||np||6.5 ± 0.8|

 Maintenance of individual functioning

-Improvement in Transition Care Program (TCP) client’s level of functioning, reflected in the movement from the average Modified Barthel Index (MBI) score on entry to the average MBI score on exit, 2015‑16 (number)
+Improvement in the level of physical function for Transition Care Program (TCP) clients, reflected in the movement from the average Modified Barthel Index (MBI) score on entry to the average MBI score on exit, 2017‑18 (number)